moj-analytical-services/writing_functions_in_r/README.md

-Sometimes being able to pass an arbitrary number of arguments can be useful, especially when another function is called within a wrapper function.
+Sometimes being able to pass an arbitrary number of arguments can be useful, especially when another function is called within a wrapper function (a function whose main purpose is to call another function to make it more convenient to use).
 This requires the ellipsis construct, `...`, which is designed to pass a variable number of arguments to a function.
 Here’s an example:

 ``` r
 # This function produces a plot of x vs y